PurdueCAM2Project/SE4ML/sphinx-book/source/supervised/chapter_gradient.rst

 *Gradient Descent* is a method for solving *minimization* problems.
 The gradient of a function at a point is the rate of changes at that point.
 Let's consider a simple example: use gradient descent to find a line that has the smallest sum of square error.
+This is the same problem described above.
+The earlier solution uses formulae to find :math:`a` and :math:`b`.
+Here, we will not use the formulae.

 The gradient of a function is the direction of changes.